xinzhoucs/RNN_BrainMaturation_old/README.md

 The seaborn package (https://seaborn.pydata.org/) is needed to correctly plot a few analysis results.

+pic2video.py requires Opencv3.
+The pillow package and matplotlib package are needed to save the frames.

 ## Reproducing results from the paper
 All analysis results from the paper can be reproduced from paper.py